sophabulous/CSC309FinalProject/README.md

 #RESTInPeace

+Checkout out the live website [here](https://ripefruitsuoft.herokuapp.com).

 ## Set up .env (optional)

-To specify environment variables, create a new file named `.env` and see ` .env.example` to see which variables can be specified.
+To specify environment variables, create a new file named `.env` and see `.env.example` to see which variables can be specified.
+You can do this manually or run the following command:

+`node setup.js`

+Node that the admin seed was created using a secret SECRET variable.
+To have access to an admin, you will need to hash a password using your own secret and replace the admin password in `app/seed/seed-db.json`

 ## Setup Database